-Contrast that with Dogma which could assert that something is perfect number – when you know from measuring that it isn’t even close.
+Contrast that with Dogma which could assert that something is a perfect number – when you know from measuring that it isn’t even close.
 For example Babylonians sometimes calculated the area of a circle by taking 3 times the square of its radius.
 Three is a lot easier to remember than 3.14159 etc. but not always as useful, practical or financially beneficial.
-However, if someone is holding a loaded gun and telling me the radius is 3 times the radius or 11 times his shoe size – who am I to argue?
+However, if someone has a loaded gun and is telling me the circumference is 3 times the radius or 11 times his shoe size – who am I to argue?

 Scientific Imprecision is Always Unknown

 Which leads us to the weirdest thing — Even the most precise scientific knowledge we have, say the measured value of Gravity is wrong, not by much, but the surprising bit is we can never know precisely by how much.

 If we did, it wouldn’t be wrong; or more accurately it wouldn’t have a margin of error or a variance — meaning all experimental measurements would be identical.
 Well, so far, in the sextillions (never hurts to bring sex into thinking discussions) of experiments conducted — that has never happened.

 For me this is the beauty of examining nature with experiments: while we never get a perfect measurement, at least in physics, we typically get a darn reliable idea what the measurement is.
 For me, one part in a trillion is good enough for almost all experiments.

 The exciting thing about this for a young scientist is that they can pick a field they like and with a bit of work, and newer instruments, get a more precise answer than their predecessors.